InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

     ...

-    // Job "SomeJob" will be executed daily
+    // Job "MyJob" will be executed daily
-    // at 10:35 by SomeJobHandler handler
+    // at 10:35 by MyJobHandler handler
-    factory.CreateJobInfo<SomeJobHandler>("SomeJob",
+    factory.CreateJobInfo<MyJobHandler>("MyJob",
         b => b.CronExpression(e => e.AtHourAndMinuteDaily(10, 35)))